cgomesu/youtube4tvh/README.md

 Did not find bad headers in the m3u file youtube.m3u.
 Parsing the m3u file...
 The m3u file was successfully parsed!
 [INFO] Did not find the same channel on youtube.m3u.
-Will append the channel info to youtube.m3u...
+Will append the channel info to data frame...
 [INFO] Writing data frame to .m3u file...
 Data frame was successfully exported to youtube.m3u!
 [INFO] Done!